Vanderbilt University: Owen Graduate School of Management

 MyFilms.com : Founder

-Founder and initially developed this online venue for user-generated videos.
+Founded and developed beta version of this online venue for user-generated videos.
 The year was 2000, a bit too early for online video.

 Sonique : Director of Marketing

-Led the marketing and content development for this media player.
+Led the marketing and content development for this leading media player.
 Lycos acquired Sonique in 1999.

 Noisebox : Founder

-Developed one of the first two music subscription services online, offering both free and paid service models.
-The other service was Patronet, launched by Todd Rundgren.
+Developed one of the first music subscription services online, offering both free and paid service models.
 Sonique acquired Noisebox in 1999.

 Vega : Founder and Market Maker